 Relational work is a foundation of my practice.
 I was involved in early research on attachment, and I believe attachment is the foundation for a healthy life.
 I can help improve attachment between children and their caregivers, particularly when adoption is involved.
 I have helped improve relationships between foster and adopted children and their caregivers, including working with children who experience reactive attachment disorder.

 It is not uncommon for attachment with caregivers in the family of origin to impact the quality of our romantic relationships.
 Intimate relationships invariably bring up any unresolved issues from the past.
 Emotionally Focused Couples Therapy is a highly effective, evidence-based therapy for improving couple relationships.
 When we nurture our attachment and emotional connection with our primary partner, we feel more content and confident in life.
 Relational happiness is one of the strongest determinants of life happiness.
 Emotionally Focused Therapy is a powerful method to improve relationships, even when significant ruptures such as affairs have been experienced.

 Bessel van der Kolk wrote a famous book titled “The Body Keeps the Score.”
 Indeed, difficult life experience leaves an imprint on bodily tension, eventually influencing bodily habits, and impacting posture, health, and vitality.
 Mental and bodily health are intertwined.
-Recognizing this, I began a three-year training in Sensorimotor Psychotherapy.
+Recognizing this, I became certified in Sensorimotor Psychotherapy.
 This method utilizes the wisdom of the body to unlock and release prior trauma and bodily habits that no longer serve us.
 I have found that this work is very powerful in finally releasing fully tensions that have haunted us from our past.

 As well as providing psychotherapy, I have worked as a teacher and administrator in private and public schools, and as an instructor of psychology in high school and at the university level.
 I continue to be engaged in training new generations of therapists.